Atlas975/Notes/Languages&Compilation/Regular_grammar.md

 ## Repeat state theorem - "vwx"
 - A string that is accepted can be expressed as 3 concatenated sub strings (vwx)
-	- V: string accepted before repeat stats)s
+	- V: string accepted before repeat state(s)
 	- W: the repeated string
 	- X: string accepted after repeat state(s)
 - Note that while v and x may be empty, w is always non-empty